 Related Reading: The Ultimate Guide to Summer Stone Fruit

 As with the other recipes, a tart allows the produce to take the spotlight—let the blueberries do their thing, and the happy murmurs of munching guests will soon follow.
 Get our Rustic Blueberry Tart recipe.
 (If you’ve got raspberries, try them in a tart too.)

 Corn is so ubiquitous at summertime barbecues, how could you not include it in your Labor Day celebrations?
 As is the case with all the other produce mentioned, summertime corn is on a completely different level than its canned and off-season counterparts.
 And if it’s sweet corn?
 Forget about it!
 This is another food I’ve underutilized throughout my life, having only recently learned this quick way to microwave it.
 When you can prep corn this easily, you have a delicious addition to so many dishes, especially ramen and veggie bowls.

 Related Reading: 9 Sweet Corn Salad Recipes

 Presented without recipe, I give you: watermelon.
 A crowd-pleaser at any summer gathering, you’re a hero if you remember to bring the sliced watermelon.
 It’s sweet, it’s juicy, and it’s about 92 percent water, providing lovely hydration to counterbalance any summertime imbibing (that said, you can always make it a vodka watermelon!).

-Watermelon Cube Cutter, $7.97 on Amazon
+Watermelon Cube Cutter, $11.79 from Amazon

 This looks like so much fun—and reviews are overwhelmingly positive too.